 SPAIS gender research is inter-disciplinary, feminist and global: we examine gender identities and relationships in the private and the public sphere, domestically and internationally, exploring local practices of gender, and representations of gender and gendered actors in the social and political world.
 The Gender Research Centre contributes to work around this theme.

-Research in this theme advances theory in the disciplines of sociology and politics.
-Studies address the 'state of the art' issues in culture, the arts and media industries; gender; family and work; poverty and class; and social justice.
-The Townsend Centre on Poverty, Innocence Project and Gender and Governance Group carry their relevant activities forward in this theme.
+Research in this theme addresses the 'state of the art' issues of: gender; family and work; poverty and class; and social justice.
+The Townsend Centre on Poverty, and the Faculty research groups on Perspectives on Work and Families and Parenting carry their relevant activities forward in this theme.

 Research in this cluster advances theory in the disciplines of sociology and politics.
 Work has considered themes of distributive justice, feminism theory, history of political thought, Marxism, masculinities and postsecularism.
 The Faculty Cultural Work research group contributes to research in this area.